jglamine/calvinwebprint/README.md

 ## Configuration Settings

-Default settings are loaded from `defaults.config`.
-To override these settings, create a configuration file and save the path to this file in the environment variable `PRINTAPP_SETTINGS`.
+Default settings are loaded from `src/printapp/config.py`.
+To override these settings, create a configuration file and save the path to this file (relative to the `src/printapp` directory) in the environment variable `PRINTAPP_SETTINGS`.

 Add your cloudprint api keys to this custom configuration file.
 If you do not set the cloudprint keys, communication with google cloud print will not work.